dev-chriss/nestjs-auth-profile/README.md

-Nestjs with MongoDB, JWT Token, DTO, validations, unit tests, upload and serve image, swagger
+Nestjs with MongoDB, JWT Token, CRUD, DTO, validations, unit tests, upload and serve image, swagger

 ## How to use